phosseini/CSCI6461-Computer-Architecture/README.md

 - Demonstrate 1st program running on our simulator.

 ## Component 3: Execute All Instructions (ongoing)
-- Adding MSR, CHK, and Floating Point/Vector operations.
+- Handling machine faults and TRAP.
 - Extending the user interface
 - Demonstrate 2nd program running on our simulator.